cristianoliveira/ergo/README.md

 ## Usage

 Ergo looks for a `.ergo` file inside the current directory.
-It must contain the names and URL of the services following the same format as `/etc/hosts` (`domain`+`space`+`url`).
+It must contain the names and URL of the services following the same format as `/etc/hosts` (`url:port`+`space`+`domain`).
 The main difference is it also considers the specified port.

 ### Simplest Setup